-10 Questions to Ask When Creating a Social-Media Marketing Plan
+10 Questions to Ask When Creating a Social-Media Marketing Plan What you need to know when crafting an effective social strategy for your startup.

 Ever heard the saying "Failing to plan is planning to fail?"
 That old but wise adage often rings true when it comes to social media marketing.
 Creating a detailed, goal-oriented social-media strategy is just as important as having a rock solid business plan.